Home » The Climbing Methods » Hitch Climbing Method

 Recovery Scenarios

-This video demonstrates all reasonably foreseeable recovery scenarios when using the Garda Hitch Footloop in SRT scenarios, including Hitch Climbing:
+This video demonstrates the reasonably foreseeable recovery scenarios when using the Garda Hitch Footloop in SRT scenarios, including Hitch Climbing.
+If you are using a bridge which is not (easily) adjustable, it affects which recovery option might need to be chosen.

 Planning Considerations